Installation

 yarn add primevue

-PrimeVue plugin is required to be installed with the use function to set up the default configuration.
+PrimeVue plugin is required to be installed as an application plugin to set up the default configuration.
+The plugin is lightweight, only sets up the configuration object without affecting your application.

 import { createApp } from 'vue';